jacquessham/DashExamples/PlotlyTemplateFramework/TemplateExamples/readme.md

 ### aggregatedhistogram_arguements.json
-This template is for normalized histogram, and here are the required or optional columns:
+This template is for histogram with aggregated values other than count, and here are the required or optional columns:

 ```
 {